-Important information regarding AP exam registration and course resources: College Board will provide new support systems with online tools for teachers and students.
-Students will be required to join their AP course(s) through My AP on the College Board website to register for the corresponding AP exam.
+Important information regarding AP exam registration and course resources: College Board provides online support systems for teachers and students.
+Students are required to join their AP course(s) through My AP on the College Board website make an exam decision inside AP Classroom.
+To be registered to take the AP Exam in May, a student must have made an exam decision of "yes" in My AP and paid for the exam through FBISD.
 The registration period for AP full year and fall single semester course exams continues through the end of October.
 Spring single semester courses will have until February to register for the exam.
 See the AP Campus Coordinator for specific AP exam registration deadlines.